 It is from here you then buy tickets.
 It took us around 20 minutes to buy these after joining a queue.
 Be warned though, locals will push in-front of you.
 They don’t care you’re here to see the sights, they just want to get on with their day.

 Tickets in hand, you will then need to make your way to platform 3.
 A very busy platform.
 The Naples – Sorrento Circumvesuviana service also takes you to Herculaneum.
 The other town destroyed during the eruption of Vesuvius in 79AD, so if you have time you could stop here too.
 Trains run frequently, every 30 minutes in fact, until around 10pm.
-Our tickets cost €11.20 including a return, which we thought was quite reasonable.
+Our tickets cost €11.20, this included a return trip, which we thought was reasonable.

 The trains can be very busy.
 Be ready, because once the train stops at the platform and those doors open, everyone makes a mad dash to find the last spot.
 Once those spots are full, they’ll try to find spots that don’t exist until they cram you in like sardines in a tin.